BDAI-Club-St-Lawrence-College/BDAI-Excel-Automation/Data Cleaning/README.md

 ## Data Cleaning
 Here stores the _files, python scripts and online data sources_ for developing the __data cleaning feature__ of the project.
 The CSV data files used for testing the codes are downloaded from Kaggle: https://www.kaggle.com/datasets/kaushiksuresh147/customer-segmentation for education purposes.
+The 'train.csv' file is used to test the codes on missing values.

 # Current proposed Features
 1. import excel